 Carn Liath Broch - 13.7 miles (Prehistoric Site)

 Dunrobin Castle - 14 miles (Historic House)

-Nearest Accommodation to Helmsdale, Sutherland:
+Nearest Holiday Cottages to Helmsdale, Sutherland:

 Nearby accommodation is calculated 'as the crow flies' from Helmsdale.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.